Barclay Primary School: History

 The Barclay Junior Mixed and Infants Schools originated as Canterbury Road Council School, which opened in 1908 in temporary buildings; the permanent school was completed in 1910.
 It was enlarged and reorganized in 1914–15 for boys, girls, and infants, but the boys remained in temporary accommodation in St. Andrew's and St. Paul's church halls until 1924, when a new building was opened for them.

 The school was enlarged again in 1929–31, and an extension was completed in 1952.
 The amalgamation of the former infant and junior schools in September 2006 produced the new name, Barclay Primary School.
 The school was further expanded in 2011 to facilitate an increase from four-form to six-form entry from September of that year.
 It amongst the largest primary schools in England, which are known unofficially as "Titan" primaries.
 The school converted to academy status on 1 September 2012.

 The name of the school comes from The BARCLAY PARK estate, on which the buildings stand; the estate was built up in the 19th century by the Barclay family of well known bankers who lived nearby at Knotts Green House.

+The school continues to serve a broad and diverse community - which was recognised by Ofsted as being "Outstanding" in all areas in 2016 and again in 2021.